 Customer value is present when the benefits offered by a product are more than the costs used to acquire that product.
 In other words, it is the trade-off between the benefits being obtained and the price being paid to obtain those benefits.
 Customer value can be determined by subtracting total customer costs from total customer benefits.

-The benefits to customers can comprise of product quality, warranty, after-sales services, maintenance and repair costs, free of cost delivery, relationship of staff with customers, etc. The total cost include not just the cost of production, but also the time and efforts used, risks involved, emotional stress, and so on.
+The benefits to customers can comprise of product quality, warranty, after-sales services, maintenance and repair costs, free of cost delivery, relationship of staff with customers, etc. The total cost include not just the cost of product, but also the time and efforts used, risks involved, emotional stress, and so on.
 Customer value is essentially determined by some key factors like adherence to product standards, price, brand, product alternatives, customer experiences and relationships.

 Before customers make the decision to purchase a product, they assess its perceived value in comparison with the perceived value of other competing products available in the market.
 They will decide to buy the product/service that has the highest perceived value.
 Hence, it is important for a company to perform better than its rivals in each and every aspect so as to be successful in the market.
 High customer value is quite important for an organization as it leads to delighted customers, improved market share, satisfied employees, competitive advantage and enhanced image of the company in the market.

 Value is computed by customers before purchasing a product as it enables them to choose the best product in the market.
 Hence, customer value is a proactive process.
 It is also known as pre-purchase assessment of the product by the customer.
 When customers believe the value of a product or service to be low or if they believe that it offers comparatively less value in comparison to other competing products, then that product will not be bought by the customer.

 Companies should assess customer value metrics as it would help them in developing a product that offers greater benefits than competitors at the price that the customers are willing to pay.